 Unfortunately, I had limited resources at my disposal.
-Moon rocks were neither durable enough nor sharp enough to break through the iron, and any other tool I might’ve used had drifted off across the astral veil.
-In a matter of minutes, want of other options left me idle, and that idleness chipped away at the thin cables that tethered my rational mind.
+Moon rocks were neither durable nor sharp enough to cut iron, and any other tool I might’ve used had drifted off across the astral veil.
+In a matter of minutes, want of other options left me idle, and that idleness chipped away at the thin cables tethering my rational mind.
 Then, untethered, I turned my eyes to the sky.

 Where had the ball come from?
-While granting that its existence made about as much sense as my own spontaneous appearance on the moon, I was far more intrigued by the ball than my new environment.
+Sure, while its existence made about as much sense as my own spontaneous appearance on the Moon, I was far more intrigued by the ball than my new environment.
 There was something antagonistic about it.
 It seemed oddly human–owing, perhaps, to this villainous nature.
 It implied that I wasn’t alone… I mean, somebody must have put it on my ankle?
-If that’s so, then where did they go?
+If so, then where did they go?
 Obsessing over this question kept my mind busy and, acknowledging that, I set to work searching for this fellow cosmic Crusoe.

 I carried on.
-The chain bore into my shoulder as I trudged along the surface of the moon.
+The chain bore into my shoulder as I trudged along the surface of the Moon.
 My mind began to wander.
 I pressed on and my surroundings began to change.
-The sound of feet clipping along pavement greeted my ears—I was walking through the memory of any other given day.
-I kept my head down and trudged on.
+The sound of feet clipping along pavement reached my ears—I was walking through the memory of any other given day.
+I kept my head down and slogged on.

 Time doesn’t always work properly.
 That is, it doesn’t always tick at its usual leisurely pace.
 There are some times that run, or jump, or do all manner of funky things other than tick.
-When time ticks, I like to think of it like the Earth’s rotation: it changes, sure, but only slightly enough so as to be imperceptible to the earthlings walking along the surface.
-However, if, for some reason, the Earth were to very suddenly stop rotating, we would become acutely aware of that change.
-So it is with the Earth’s rotation as it is with time: you only really notice them when something has gone horribly, horribly awry.
+When time ticks, I like to think of it like the Earth’s rotation: it changes, of course, but only slightly and imperceptibly to the earthlings walking along the surface.
+However, if, for some reason, the Earth were to very suddenly stop rotating, we would all become acutely aware of the change.
+So it is as with the Earth’s rotation, you only really notice time when something has gone horribly, horribly awry.

 The experience of that Infinite Moment defied, defies, and will forever defy words.
 Suffice it to say, there will always be a part of me living out that instant indefinitely.

 Still, there was another part of me that persevered past the Infinite Moment.
 I pushed time forward, entirely by accident, like the first tentative movements of a baby.
-When this event, or whatever it was, had stolen control of my body from me, it had also handed over the reigns of time.
+When this event, or whatever it was, had stolen control of my body from me, it had simultaneously forked over the reigns of time.